payloadcms/template-ecommerce/README.md

-# Payload Commerce Boilerplate
+# Payload E-Commerce Boilerplate

 A boilerplate for [Payload CMS](https://github.com/payloadcms/payload) to power your online store.
 The front-end boilerplate for this repo can be found [here](https://github.com/payloadcms/commerce-example-website).

 Core features:

 - Pre-configured Payload config
-- Authentication-enabled
+- Customer authentication
-- Access control configure
+- Secure collection-level access control
+- Optional [paywall](#paywall) to gate access to product assets
-- Dynamic page builder
+- Dynamic layout builder for products and pages
-- Stripe enabled using the official [Payload Stripe Plugin](https://github.com/payloadcms/plugin-stripe)
+- Stripe configured using the official [Payload Stripe Plugin](https://github.com/payloadcms/plugin-stripe)
 - SEO enabled using the official [Payload SEO Plugin](https://github.com/payloadcms/plugin-seo)

 ## How it works